Betterment Savings Account is among the Best Cash Management Accounts

 It’s important to keep a cash stash for emergencies and immediate financial expenses.

 Most readers of Robo-Advisor Pros would likely agree that the best place for their money is not tucked under the mattress.
 Yet many people still find themselves with cash sitting unused in savings accounts or other low-interest accounts “just in case.”

 Keeping your cash in unproductive accounts prevents a high return on cash and limits your potential financial growth.
 Nobody wants that!

 Find out how Nobel Prize winner Richard Thaler Influenced Betterment.

-It’s Important to Maximize All of Your Returns—Even Cash!
+Why You Need Betterment Everyday to Maximize All of Your Returns—Even Cash!

 When you take a close look at your financial goals, where does cash factor in?
 Many people take great care to ensure that their investments are diversified to protect against sudden market drops or shifts, but cash is often neglected.